ETCBC/dhammapada/docs/transcription.md

 And a 3-digit stanza is always a real stanza.

 Sentences, clauses and words either belong to the Pāli original or to the Latin translation.
-The feature `trans` codes which is the case.
+The feature `trans` codes which is the case, see below.

 **Mind the twins**

 The fact that stanzas contain both the original and the translation has these consequences:

-*   If you count the words inside a stanza, you add up the Pāli words and the Latin words.
-Likewise if you count sentences and clauses.
+*   When you count the words inside a stanza, you add up the Pāli words and the Latin words.
+Likewise for sentences and clauses.
 *   If you want to count only words, clauses, sentences of one text type, use the `trans` feature to distinguish between them.
 *   If you count the words *within* sentences or clauses, you count the words of